filipednb/spring-core/README.md

 ```

 Don't forget to `file: //` before the absolute path.
 Note that in this case, I'm using an XML file within the project,
 but it could be stored elsewhere.
-Also, I'm getting the projects `path` to make it dynamic, but a simple String with XML's absolute path
+Also, I'm getting the project's `path` to make it dynamic, but a simple String with XML's absolute path
 will work.

 # Autowiring